SEARCH

 Green manure is the nickname for crops used to enrich the soil.

-Farmers grow green manure crops in the fall or winter for two purposes:
+Farmers grow green manure crops in the fall or winter for several reasons including:

-2. Blended in, the decomposed plants then add nutrients to the soil.
+2. Later, the dead and decaying plants return nutrients to the soil.

 You can do the same thing with your home garden beds.